raspberrypilearning/getting-started-scratch/en/step_10.md

 + Click on the **Backdrops** tab.
 + Choose a **Fill** colour.
 Click on **Outline** and deselect it (to do this, click on the box with the diagonal line in the bottom left-hand corner of the menu).
-+ Click on the **Rectangle** tool (shown as an outline in the Paint editor) and draw a rectangle, ensuring that you cover all of the Stage.
++ Click on the **Rectangle** tool (shown as an outline in the Paint editor) and draw a rectangle that covers all of the Stage.

 ![Select Fill and Outline](images/challenge2-backdrop-fill-outline.gif){:width="400px"}

-Add a horizon line if it fits in with your 3D scenery idea:
+Add a horizon line if it fits in with your scenery idea:

 ![Image of horizon](images/challenge2-backdrop-horizon.png){:width="400px"}